murphyqm/python-project-template/README.md

 If you use `pwd` to check the working directory, you will get `/workspaces/YOUR-REPO-NAME`: you are positioned inside the git repository folder.
 This is essentially a local clone of the repository on a virtual machine; you will have to use git as your would on your desktop (such as pushing changes to `origin BRANCH-NAME` from the terminal).

+Once launched, you can generate a basic project layout following the instructions [here](https://package-your-python.streamlit.app/).

 ## Essential linux/bash commands